 Your doctor will conduct a physical examination by applying pressure on different areas of your knee and moving your leg in different positions.
 You may be asked to undergo imaging tests including an X-ray, CT scan and MRI scan to obtain detailed images of the bones and soft tissues of the knee.

 Treatment of Chondromalacia Patella

 The treatment of chondromalacia patella initially involves simple conservative procedures.
 You may be advised to rest your knee and avoid any activity that may strain the knee joint.
 Your doctor may prescribe painkillers and anti-inflammatory drugs to relieve pain and reduce swelling.
 Physical therapy may help you to improve the muscle strength, decrease stress on your knee and aid in correcting the misalignment.
 Wearing support braces and taping around the knee may help you protect your joint, reduce pain and improve alignment.
 Application of ice on the knee may be recommended after exercise.
-Other possible non-operative treatments include injection therapy using either cortisone, viscosupplementation, or PRP injections.
+Other possible non-operative treatments include injection therapy using either cortisone, viscosupplementation, PRP or stem cell injections.

 When non-surgical treatment does not relieve pain, your doctor may recommend surgical treatment.
 Surgery may involve:

 - Arthroscopy: Your doctor inserts a device called an arthroscope (a thin tube with a camera and light attached) through a small incision.
 This helps to clearly view the surgical site while other instruments are inserted to remove fragments of the damaged cartilage.

 - Realignment: Your surgeon may operate on your knee to realign the position of your kneecap and release pressure over the cartilage.

 - Cartilage Reconstruction: The injured or abnormal cartilage can be repaired or reconstructed surgically by your surgeon.
 This can be done in conjunction with arthroscopy or realignment.